Mother Nature's Son:

 Pictures show what I couldn’t see in front of me.
 He bloomed as he graduated from the vent, looking almost plump in his stability.
 But then, a few days later, he began to falter.
 I can see that now, tentatively venturing into the ancient past of two weeks ago.

 Now he's gone and I am tapped of grief, exhausted for the time being.
-Shoulders unclench to music in the car, laughing at a joke, and I am instantly ashamed.
 In ordinary conversation I slip into recalling the clinical highlights of the most difficult night of our lives, which happened just over a week ago.
 Then I walk away feeling callous and cheap.

 I rolled him down the hallway in his crib-cart, stomach butterflying as I looked down at him in his nest.
 I’d picked out something for him to wear, the first time.
 No more nubbly PROPERTY OF N.I.C.U. sleepers for us.
 From here on in, he’s an all-stripes boy.
 I guess this means he’s finally ours.

 The single, long alarm rings across the paging system.
 NEONATAL TEAM TO ROOM 311, STAT.
-NEONATAL TEAM TO ROOM 311, STAT.
-NEONATAL TEAM TO ROOM 311, STAT.
 Said once I could pretend not to hear, drift back into uneasy sleep.
-But echoing three times in the space of my own private darkness, I’m left boggle-eyed.
-They said that for us, once.
+But echoing in my own private darkness, I’m left boggle-eyed.
+They said that for us.

 Community, resources, and reflection for parents of lost babies and potential of all kinds.
 One of us, only half-joking, said this will be a place where us medusas can take off our hats, none of us minding the snakes.
 Babylost mothers and fathers, this place is yours.